ChrisHu79/HTML-and-CSS-Projects/README.md

 Space station website - This is styled using css and contains a navbar, image containers and a contact form.

-Academy Cinemas website - This is and example homepage created and styled using using bootstrap
+Academy Cinemas website - This is an example homepage created and styled using using bootstrap